BYLAWS of the League of Women Voters of Tompkins County

 Section 3.
 Vacancies.

-Any vacancy occurring in the Board by reason of resignation, death, or disqualification of an elected member may be filled until the next annual meeting by a majority vote of the remaining members of the Board.
-Three consecutive absences from a Board meeting of any member without a valid reason, as determined by the Board, shall be deemed a resignation.
+Any vacancy occurring in the board by reason of resignation, death, removal or disqualification of an elected member may be filled until the next annual meeting by a majority vote of the remaining members of the board.
+Three consecutive absences from a board meeting of any member without a valid reason, as determined by the board, shall be deemed a resignation.

 Section 4.
 Powers and Duties.